TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-filesync.md

 					},
 			"dropdownOptions": [{
 					"value": "NoFileSync",
-					"text": "Not specific to a File Share"
+					"text": "Not specific to a File Sync"
 				}
 			],
 			"required": false